Natural Gas (band): Post Natural Gas

 In 1971, members, Dave Berman and Brian Wray along with Brian Dewhurst, Gerry Legault and Joey Roberts (aka Joey Miquelon) became the fifth version of Motherlode, originally founded by Steve Kennedy, William Smith, Ken Marco and Wayne Stone.
-This fifth version of Motherlode didn't release any recordings.
+This fifth version of Motherlode did not release any recordings.

 Two Natural Gas members, Graham Lear, Brian Wray later became part of the group Truck which had evolved out of an earlier group called Sound Spectrum.
 The group managed to have two singles released in 1972.
-They were "Canada" bw "Rain", released on Capitol 72679, and "Get It Together" bw "Can’t Wait Until Tomorrow", released on Capitol 72687.
+They were "Canada" bw "Rain", released on Capitol 72679, and "Get It Together" bw "Can't Wait Until Tomorrow", released on Capitol 72687.
 They also had a self-titled album released that year.
 It included the track "Rollin's On My Mind" Lear co-wrote with keyboardist Brian Wray.
 During their time they opened up for ELP, Deep Purple and Fleetwood Mac.
 The biggest gig they played was to 20,000 people at the Rockwood Music Festival in Orangeville, Ontario.
 After a series of line-up changes the group broke up.

 Two other members of the group, Carl Watral and Leon Feigenbaum would join the group Young.